 Teachers planned classroom differentiation as demonstrated in individual teacher's planning.
-Year levels planned in collaboration to align planning, teaching and assessment.
+Year levels worked with the Deputy Principals and Head of Curriculum to collaboratively plan, teach and assess.
 Assessment items were moderated and the data collected and analysed.

+Learning Support

-The school implemented an online whole school Maths assessment program - PAT M - to obtain data on all students from Year 2 upwards.
-Learning Support programs allowed focussed teaching and learning in targeted year levels.
+These programs allowed focussed teaching and learning in targeted year levels.
+Significant assistance was provided to students below benchmark targets in reading and ongoing data was collected and analysed.